Uncolour your world with the right commercial purging compounds - Canadian Plastics

 Uncolour your world with the right commercial purging compounds

 As important as it is to put colour into plastic, it’s just as important to remove it when the time is right, since any streaking in a new production schedule can render thousands of parts worthless.
-Commercial purging compounds were made for this
+CPCs were made for this.

 Colour change is a fact in many areas of life, and most of the time it hap-pens without any help from us: leaves turning different hues as summer gives way to fall, for example, or our hair greying as we inch our way into middle age.
 Other colour changes definitely don’t just happen by themselves – won’t happen at all, in fact, without direct human action.